MicrosoftDocs/dynamics365smb-docs/financials/bi-how-analyze-data-dimension.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bi, power BI, analysis, KPI ms.date: 06/01/2017
+ms.search.keywords: bi, power BI, analysis, KPI ms.date: 06/13/2017
 ms.author: sgroespe

 ---
 #  How to: Analyze Data by Dimensions
 In financial analysis, a dimension is data that you can add to an entry as a kind of marker.
 This data is used to group entries with similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
 Dimensions can be used on entries in journals, documents, and budgets.
 The term dimension describes how analysis occurs.
 A two-dimensional analysis, for example, would be sales per area.
 However, by using more than two dimensions when creating an entry, you can carry out a more complex analysis, such as sales per sales campaign per customer group per area.
+For more information, see [Working with Dimensions](finance-dimensions.md).

 Analyzing data by dimensions gives you greater insight into your business, so you can evaluate information, such as how well your business is operating, where it is thriving and where it is not, and where more resources should be allocated.